deepanshs/csdmpy/docs/startFromScratch/dimension/generate/monotonic.rst

      -0.01817061  0.05936719  0.18141424  0.34758913] cm)

-In the above example, we generate a dimensionless MonotonicDimension from the NumPy array and scale its dimensionality by multiplying the object with an appropriate :class:`~csdmpy.ScalarQuantity`.
+In the above example, we generate a dimensionless MonotonicDimension from the NumPy array and then scale its dimensionality by multiplying the object with an appropriate :class:`~csdmpy.ScalarQuantity`.

 **From numpy arrays.**